IBM-Cloud/terraform-provider-ibm/website/docs/r/atracker_route.html.markdown

 * `rules` - (Required, List) Routing rules that will be evaluated in their order of the array.
 Nested scheme for **rules**:
 	* `target_ids` - (Required, List) The target ID List.
 All the events will be send to all targets listed in the rule.
 You can include targets from other regions.
-	* `locations` - (Required, List) Logs from these locations will be sent to the targets specified.
+	* `locations` - (Optional, List) Logs from these locations will be sent to the targets specified.
 Locations is a superset of regions including global and *.

 ## Attribute reference